revaturelabs/interviewquestions/InterviewSpecificQuestions/Java Automation/api-testing-IS.md

 ---

-13. What is the difference between SoapUI and Selenium?
+13.What is the difference between SoapUI and Selenium?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)